Test Center Procedures and Regulations for Paper-delivered Tests

 - Report to the test center at least 30 minutes prior to your scheduled testing time.
 If you arrive late, you may not be admitted and your test fee will be forfeited.
 Plan to be at the test center up to three and one-half hours for a Subject Test.

-- Take your admission ticket and identification document(s) to the test center.
+- Take your confirmation email and identification document(s) to the test center.

 - Take three or four sharpened No. 2 or HB pencils and a good eraser.
 Pencils and erasers will not be supplied at the center.
 Mechanical pencils and pens are not permitted.